 - Electrical connections and plumbing circuits and how to control and optimise them

-Still, if you’re keen on getting involved, speak with your installer and they might be able to guide you in some elements of the job.
-For example, parts of the pipework and its insulation could be worked on by a competent DIY-er.
+If you’re keen on getting involved, speak with your installer and they might be able to guide you in some stages of the job.
+For example, parts of the pipework and its insulation could be worked on by a good DIY-er.
 But don’t attempt any work on the system without guidance from a fully qualified engineer.

 How much will it cost to install an air source heat pump?

 The cost of an air source heat pump installation depends on a number of factors, including: